Remove frames

 This page is the original home of an experiment in alternative publishing.

-I'm Lawrence Watt-Evans, author of some three dozen novels and hundreds of short stories, articles, etc. One of my best-known series has been the Legends of Ethshar, consisting (as of 2004) of eight novels originally published by Del Rey Books or Tor Books, and seven short stories that appeared in various anthologies.
+I'm Lawrence Watt-Evans, author of more than four dozen novels and hundreds of short stories, articles, etc. One of my best-known series was the Legends of Ethshar, consisting as of 2004, when this began, of eight novels originally published by Del Rey Books or Tor Books, and seven short stories that appeared in various anthologies.
+(As of 2020, the series is up to fourteen novels and eleven short stories.)

 To my surprise, there were enough.
-My fans came through, and I have now written the ninth Ethshar novel, The Spriggan Mirror, financed entirely by reader contributions rather than an advance from a publisher.
-The finished novel is available in the archived February 2006 issue of Son and Foe, and in trade paperback form as of January 2007 from Wildside Press, but its writing was made financially possible by contributions from readers during its serialization.
+My fans came through, and I wrote the ninth Ethshar novel, The Spriggan Mirror, financed entirely by reader contributions rather than an advance from a publisher.
+The finished novel was published in the February 2006 issue of a now-defunct webzine called Son and Foe, and in various formats by Wildside Press, but its writing was made financially possible by contributions from readers during its serialization.

 From April to October of 2005 I posted the first draft of The Spriggan Mirror, the ninth novel in the series, chapter by chapter.
 The last two chapters, along with the epilogue and some endnotes, were posted on October 16, 2005.
-Below you'll find some options for making donations; each week, if I'd received another $100 in donations (as I always did), I posted another chapter.
+Each week, if I'd received another $100 in donations (as I always did), I posted another chapter.

-I'm pleased to say I appear to have been part of the inspiration for other such online serials, such as Diane Duane's The Big Meow, and others listed on my Misenchanted Tales page.
+I'm pleased to say I appear to have been part of the inspiration for other such online serials, such as Diane Duane's The Big Meow.

 Are you going to do more serials this way?